Morrisania, Bronx

-Morrisania (/ˌmɒrᵻˈseɪniə/ MORR-i-SAY-nee-ə) is a residential neighborhood in the southwestern Bronx, New York City, New York.
+Morrisania (/ˌmɒrᵻˈseɪniə/ MORR-ih-SAY-nee-ə) is a residential neighborhood in the southwestern Bronx, New York City, New York.
 Its boundaries are the Cross Bronx Expressway to the north, Crotona-Prospect Avenue to the east, East 163rd Street to the south, and Webster Avenue to the west.
 Third Avenue is the primary thoroughfare through Morrisania.

 The name derives from the Manor of Morrisania, the 2,000 acre estate of the powerful and aristocratic Morris family, who at one time owned most of the Bronx as well as much of New Jersey.
 The family includes Lewis Morris, 4th Lord of the Manor and signatory to the United States Declaration of Independence, and Gouverneur Morris, the penman of the United States Constitution.
 Both are buried in the crypt at St. Ann's Church of Morrisania.
 Today the name is most commonly associated with the neighborhood of Morrisania, which is only a small corner of the original Morrisania.

 Morrisania is part of Bronx Community Board 3, and its ZIP Codes include 10456 and 10459.
 The area is patrolled by the NYPD's 42nd Precinct.
 NYCHA property in the area is patrolled by P.S.A.
 7 at 737 Melrose Avenue in the Melrose section of the Bronx.